China to resume issuing passports, visas as virus curbs ease | Health

 - China

-China says it will resume issuing ordinary visas and passports in another big step away from anti-virus controls that isolated the country for almost three years, setting up a potential flood of millions of Chinese going abroad for next month's Lunar New Year holiday.
+China says it will resume issuing passports for tourism in another big step away from anti-virus controls that isolated the country for almost three years, setting up a potential flood of Chinese going abroad for next month's Lunar New Year holiday.

+Rules that confined millions of people to their homes kept China's infection rate low but fuelled public frustration and crushed economic growth.

-The latest decision could send an influx of free-spending Chinese tourists to revenue-starved destinations in Asia and Europe for Lunar New Year, which begins January 22.
+The latest decision could send free-spending Chinese tourists to revenue-starved destinations in Asia and Europe for Lunar New Year, which begins on January 22 and usually is the country's busiest travel season.
 But it also presents a danger they might spread COVID-19 as infections surge in China.

+Japan, India, South Korea and Taiwan have responded to the wave of infections by requiring virus tests for visitors from China.

+The changes will "create better conditions for orderly cross-border travel'' and ''bring more benefits to global economic development," said a foreign ministry spokesman, Wang Wenbin.

+China will "work with all countries" to "restore safety and stability to global,industrial and supply chains and promote world economic recovery", Wang said.

-Health experts and economists expected the ruling Communist Party to keep restrictions on travel into China until at least mid-2023 while it carries out a campaign to vaccinate millions of elderly people.
+Health experts and economists expect the ruling Communist Party to keep limits on travel into China until at least mid-2023 while it carries out a campaign to vaccinate millions of elderly people.
 Experts say that is necessary to prevent a public health crisis.

 Before the pandemic, China was the biggest source of foreign tourists for most of its Asian neighbours and an important market for Europe and the United States.